storybook-community/storybook-dark-mode/packages/storybook-dark-mode/readme.md

 Order of precedence for the initial color scheme:

-1. If the user has previously set a color theme it's used
+1. If the user has previously set a color theme, it's used
 2. The value you have configured for `current` parameter in your storybook
 3. The OS color scheme preference

 Once the initial color scheme has been set, subsequent reloads will use this value.
-To clear the cached color scheme you have to `localStorage.clear()` in the chrome console.
+To clear the cached color scheme, you need to run `localStorage.clear()` in the browser console.

 ```ts
 // .storybook/preview.ts